 At the end of last year, the sector came together at the Global Off-Grid Solar Forum 2022 (GOGSFE) to discuss critical industry issues.
 Performance and investment were top of the agenda.
 Sessions were held on profitability, consumer protection, early-stage equity, public funding, and climate finance.
 We realised that many people in, or interested in, the off-grid industry missed out on these insights.
 So, we took the lessons learned from our expert panellists and turned them into a short report, with powerful recommendations for action in the year ahead.
-Find the top 5 takeaways below, and share the Turning 2022 Lessons into 2023 Action report with all those who missed out!

 1. Keep believing